 Elk Grove Citizen writer Lance Armstrong has written a book Echoes of Yesterday: History of Elk Grove, telling the stories of many old structures in Elk Grove.
 Chapter 33 of his book tells the history of the Stafford house and is in its entirety below:

 Lance Armstrong’s award-winning book.
 “Echoes of Yesterday: Elk Grove,” is a history of Elk Grove from its founding in 1850 to the early 2000s.
 It features 374 pages of written history, with more than 1,500 photographs highlighting such places as the Elk Grove Regional Park, Elk Grove High School, Foulks Ranch, Mosher Ranch, J.M.
 Derr Lumber Co., Odd Fellows Building, Boulevard Theatre, Toronto Hotel, Bob Batey Chevrolet, Bob’s Bar, EG Food Mart, Pizza Barn, wineries, libraries, banks, cemeteries and Elk Grove’s airport and fire department.
-It’s available for purchase at $39.95.
+It’s available for purchase at $39.95 in our on-line museum store.

 Local Citizen Comments